by Gordon M. Hahn

 Most notably, the very revolution and seizure of power was hijacked, led, and washed in both police and civilian blood—including that of fellow protesters—by at least two main Ukrainian neo-fascist groups: Oleh Tyahnibok’s Svoboda (Freedom) Party (SP) and Dmitro Yarosh’s Right Sector (RS).

 The record is now almost completely clear thanks to exhaustive research by Ukrainian Professor Ivan Katchanovski of Ottawa University in Canada.
 He has documented the involvement of members of both of these parties in the so-called ‘snipers’ massacre’ of February 20, 2014.
-The killing of nearly one hundred and wounding of hundreds more was blamed on President Yanukovich by the U.S. President Barack Obama, the U.S. State Depertment, numerous Western governments and virtually all the Western mass media.
+The killing of nearly one hundred and wounding of hundreds more was blamed on President Yanukovich by the U.S. President Barack Obama, the U.S. State Department, numerous Western governments and virtually all the Western mass media.
 Yanukovich was said to have ordered his special forces and riot police to fire on unarmed civilians—all this, without a shred of evidence.
-Numerous videos, audios, interviews, and court testimonies have now revealed that PS and RS activists, many brought into the ‘heavenly hundreds’ self-defense forces.
-These fighters fired on police first in the early hours of February 20th, and it took several hours before the police fired back on not before more than 20 had been wounded and three had died.
+Numerous videos, audios, interviews, and court testimonies have now revealed that PS and RS activists, many brought into the ‘heavenly hundreds’ self-defense forces, fired on police first in the early hours of February 20th, killing several.
+It took several hours before the police fired back but not before more than 20 of their own had been wounded and three had died.
 Most of those killed and wounded were not shot with sniper rifles but by hunting rifles and other lesser arms from buildings under the control of the Maidan self-defense hundreds.
 Videos show armed demonstrators entering the hundred-controlled Ukraine Hotel and other buildings and firing from their windows.
 Some of the shooters have acknowledged their actions in media interviews.
 The first court case related to the Maidan sniper shootings is corroborating Professor Katchanovski’s findings, though this has received absolutely no play in Western media.
-(Ivan Katchanovski, Ivan Katchanovski, “The ‘Snipers’ Massacre’ on the Maidan in Ukraine (Revised and Updated Version),” Academia.edu, 20 February 2015,www.academia.edu/8776021/The_Snipers_Massacre_on_the_Maidan_in_Ukraine, p.
+(Ivan Katchanovski, “The ‘Snipers’ Massacre’ on the Maidan in Ukraine (Revised and Updated Version),” Academia.edu, 20 February 2015, www.academia.edu/8776021/The_Snipers_Massacre_on_the_Maidan_in_Ukraine, p.
 55. See also Johnson’s Russia List, #33, 21 February 2015, Institute for European, Russian and Eurasian Studies at George Washington University’s Elliott School of International Affairs, http://archive.constantcontact.com/fs053/1102820649387/archive/1102911694293.html.
-See also Gordon M. Hahn, WORKING PAPER: “Violence, Coercion and Escalation in the Ukrainian Crisis: Escalation Point 6: The ‘Snipers of February,” Gordonhahn.com Russian and Eurasian Politics, 8 May 2015, https://gordonhahn.com/2015/05/08/violence-coercion-and-escalation-in-ukraines-maidan-revolution-escalation-point-6-the-snipers-of-february/).
+See also Gordon M. Hahn, WORKING PAPER: “Violence, Coercion and Escalation in the Ukrainian Crisis: Escalation Point 6: The ‘Snipers of February,” Gordonhahn.com Russian and Eurasian Politics, 8 May 2015, http://gordonhahn.com/2015/05/08/violence-coercion-and-escalation-in-ukraines-maidan-revolution-escalation-point-6-the-snipers-of-february/).

 Ukrainian State Terrorism